pfandzelter/terraform-lambda-example/README.md

 $ make clean
 ```

+Make sure to enter the same variable values as during deployment!

 ### About the Makefile

 The Makefile is for convenience and does nothing special.
 It just runs following commands for you: